-Currency quotes always involve currency pairs, since you are comparing the prices of two currencies.
+Quote currency always involves currency pairs, since you are comparing the prices of two currencies.
 Your profit or loss as a trader is determined by the fluctuations in the price quote.
 Understanding how to read forex quotes is useful when you are trading.
-We traders thrive on perfecting and being fluent in the language of financial markets.
-Many beginners in forex trade might believe that the language is daunting, yet that is far from the truth.
+Traders thrive on perfecting and being fluent in the language of financial markets.
+Many beginners in the forex trade might believe that the language is daunting, yet that is far from the truth.
 Learning forex quotes is intuitive and requires minimal mental effort.

 In this article, we cover all the aspects of forex quotes — bids and asks, currency pairs, pips and spreads — basics every trader needs to understand.

 In the financial market, a forex quote shows the price of different currencies.
 It is important to know that your profit or loss depends on the movement of the forex quotes (prices).
 This means traders need to have a sound understanding when it comes to reading forex quotes.

 So, what exactly is a forex quotation in trade forex?
 A forex quote is the market price of one currency with reference to another currency.
 Forex quotes are always in pairs.
 Forex quotes involve buying one currency by selling another currency.
 Let’s look at a forex quote involving a EUR and USD.

 First, there are 2 currency codes or symbols.
 The EUR is the currency symbol for the European Union euro.
 The USD represents the U.S. dollar.
 The currency codes are also known as International Organization for Standardization codes.
 They are abbreviations of currencies from every single country in the world.